scala/scala-lang/blog/_posts/2023-01-31-scala-center-2023-roadmap.md

   structure and the content of the website, to create and maintain high-quality online educational content (including online courses), and to help the community to contribute to the website.
-- **Developer experience:** Scala programmers often don’t interact directly with the compiler, but they use a tool (build tool, compiler server) that does that for them.
+- **Developer experience:** Scala programmers often don’t interact directly with the compiler, but they use a tool (build tool, compile server) that does that for them.
 They also use tools to edit, analyze, navigate through, transform, compile, run, and debug Scala programs.
 The role of the Scala Center is to make sure these tools are as easy to use as possible, that they work reliably for everyone, and deliver a great developer experience.
 - **Community and contributor experience:** the last pillar is the result of the work done _outside_ the Scala Center.